OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/csharp/README.md

 3. Navigate to **API Permissions**, and make sure to add the follow permissions:
 -   Select Add a permission
 -   Select Microsoft Graph -> Application permissions.
-   - `Calendar.Read`,
+   - `Calendars.ReadWrite`
-   - `Calendar.ReadWrite
+   - `Calendars.Read`

 -   Click on Add permissions.
 Please make sure to grant the admin consent for the required permissions.

 4. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the .env file.
+Once the client secret is created, copy its value, it need to be placed in the appsettings.json file.

 ## To try this sample